 What about you?
 Is God trying to get your attention?
 What will it take?
-Oh, He will get it.
-One day every knee will bow.
+Oh, He will get it, for the Bible says that one day every knee will bow.
 But will you give it to Him today?
 That's the question.
+Will you humble yourself before Him today?

-Haman's downfall went like this.
-First he's exposed.
+First Haman is exposed.
 Then he's humiliated.
 Third...

 C. Haman is incriminated (8).
-"Just as the king returned from the palace garden to the banquet hall, Haman was falling on the couch where Esther was reclining."
+"Just as the king returned from the palace garden to the banquet hall, Haman was falling on the couch where Esther was reclining."5

 Talk about timing!
 The angry king walks into the room and sees Haman laying on the couch where the queen is reclining.
-It would do no good to say, "It's not what you think, King.
-I slipped!"
-Haman's going downhill fast--like a semi with brake failure on the West Virginia turnpike!
+It would do no good to say, "It's not what you think, King!"
+Haman's going downhill fast, like a semi with brake failure on the West Virginia turnpike!
 It's just a matter of time before he crashes.

-By the way, that's been true all of Haman's life--he just didn't admit it.
+By the way, that's been true all of Haman's life.
+He just wouldn't admit it.
 It was just a matter of time before he crashed.
 He wasn't "getting away" with anything.
 God says, "Be sure that your sin will find you out (Num.
 32:23)."

 Be sure.
 Be sure.
 Be sure.